 While prices vary according to specific products, packages, delivery mechanisms and even data sources, PeopleFacts strives to deliver product and service solutions that are competitively priced and not cost-prohibitive.
 When statistics prove that over 70% of negligent hiring claims are lost by employers, a typical workplace violence incident costs an employer over $1 million, and an average tenant eviction costs between $5,000 and $15,000, how much is too much when it comes to a screening solution that will help reduce your risk of claims.

 Identity verification, criminal research and reporting, resume verification, reference checking, driving history, credit history, drug and alcohol screening, talent assessment, federal contractor compliance, credential checks, integrity testing, people management, online training and more.
 PeopleFacts provides more than just a background check, we deliver screening intelligence.
 Call us today to find out more.

 Serving clients in all 50 states, PeopleFacts has spent nearly two decades becoming an industry leading provider of background screening to professionals making daily decisions about executives, employees, contractors, vendors, temporary staff, tenants, renters, volunteers and more.

-Our screening intelligence, professional, technology and risk management advantages, together with our “seal of accreditation” from the National Association for Professional Background Screeners, have come together to help us deliver screening intelligence to you through our own proprietary system designed to track down and report the information you are allowed to see in a way that helps you make quality decisions every time.
+Our screening intelligence, professional, technology and risk management advantages, together with our “seal of accreditation” from the Professional Background Screening Association, have come together to help us deliver screening intelligence to you through our own proprietary system designed to track down and report the information you are allowed to see in a way that helps you make quality decisions every time.